 Data Management Consultant

-Kathy is a consultant from Growing Well who works directly with all school-based health center sites to be able to provide quarterly and annual Utilization Reports.
+Abby is an experienced data consultant for Growing Well who works directly with all school-based health center sites to be able to provide quarterly and annual Utilization Reports.
 These reports are useful to the sites and other partners to gain a comprehensive view of services provided.